Hugh Duff (bowls)

 Hugh Duff is a retired Scottish lawn and indoor bowler.
 He was a member of the Auchinleck Indoor Bowling Club.

+Biography

 Duff won two world indoor singles title in 1988 and nine years later in 1997.

 Duff also partnered fellow Scotsman Paul Foster when winning the 2002 World Indoor Pairs.

+Bowling as a member of the West Park, Hull club he finished runner-up to Stephen Farish in the 1992 English national singles.
+In 1995, he was sent home from the Scottish squad after breaking curfew rules.

 After losing in a preliminary match in the 2003 World Indoor Bowls Championship, Duff announced that he would retire from the sport.